StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   Lore-friendly, hard, and includes a cluster of new content.
 (I will leave you to find the new content).
 -   Old Old World supports both `Steam` and `GOG` stores.
 -   Old Old World does all this while having no NSFW.
 (This is a Fallout game; gore is everywhere).
+-   There are still hundreds of other features I haven't mentioned.
+The only way to find out is to play for yourself.

 # Requirements